lynx-x-ray-observatory/soxs/doc/source/index.rst

 There are two main entry points to SOXS: a command-line interface, and a Python interface.
 The former is simpler to use, but the latter has more power and flexibility.
-Both of them are documented here.
+Both of these entry points are extensively documented here with examples.

 Why Another Mock X-ray Observation Package?
 -------------------------------------------